-Before the red team could get its new GPUs out the door, the RTX 2060 Super is under fire from AMD’s Navi cards and follows hot on the heels of the mighty impressive RTX 2070 Super.
-That new Turing card’s offering GTX 1080 Ti beating gaming performance at a price point which makes the 20-series the GPU range we’d always hoped it would be at launch.
+Before the red team could get its new GPUs out the door, the RTX 2060 Super followed hot on the heels of the mighty impressive RTX 2070 Super.
+That new Turing card offers GTX 1080 Ti beating gaming performance at a price point which makes the 20-series the GPU range we’d always hoped it would be at launch.

 But AMD’s reaction to the new Super cards is such that this new RTX 2060 Super now finds itself sandwiched between a pair of Navi GPUs in the Radeon RX 5700 XT and the slightly cut-down RX 5700 in terms of both price and performance.
 The changing of Nvidia’s pricing strategy with the new Super cards – upping the gaming performance, retiring a set of cards and its Founders Edition tax – meant that AMD had to slash the pricing of its new Navi GPUs pre-launch else risk them under-performing at their previous price points.

 With the RX 5700 XT now being priced at the same $399 MSRP as the RTX 2060 Super, and the RX 5700 often dropping below $300, we’ve got a real head-to-head battle going down.
 So, who will come out on top?

-The RTX 2060 Super is in a different situation compared with the other Super cards releasing this month.
+The RTX 2060 Super is in a different situation compared with the other Super cards released this month.
 Both the RTX 2070 Super, launching on July 9, and the RTX 2080 Super, hitting the shelves on July 23, will replace their erstwhile non-Super siblings, but the RTX 2060 remains propping up the Turing stack alongside this superior Super version.
 That means Nvidia can point to an RTX range that covers five separate cards and expands the reach of its real-time ray tracing capabilities.

 Though there is only a very modest $50 difference between the RTX 2060 and the RTX 2060 Super, which feels a little odd given that the newer card is actually capable of a lot more than its silicon progenitor.
 But the OG 2060 is sticking around at the bottom seemingly more for appearance’s sake than out of necessity, because we’d really struggle to recommend the base version over the impressive new Super card.